Termination of a pension plan

 - If the plan's assets are insufficient to pay the benefits of all the members and beneficiaries, the employer will have to pay the debt, with interest.

-- If the employer is unable to pay the debt because, for example, of a bankruptcy, the plan administrator will be required to reduce the members' and beneficiaries' benefits.
+- If the employer is unable to pay the debt, for example, due to a bankruptcy, the plan administrator will be required to reduce the members' and beneficiaries' benefits.

 In the event of surplus assets

-The termination report must show the amount of surplus assets related to each employer.
-Each employer will then have to act individually to apply the allocation rules to its portion of the surplus.
+For a multi-employer pension plan, the termination report must show the amount of surplus assets related to each employer.

 To find out more...